apozohue10/ChocolateFactory_Docker/README.md

     -  The default_provision.py which creates all users, roles and permissions through keystone API and also creates domains and policies in authzforce.
     -  The local_settings to configure keystone and horizon.
     -  Templates folder which contains de templates to create the domain and policies.
-- PepProxy folder which contains:
+- ProxyApp and ProxySensors folder which contains:
     - The dockerfile to create the image.
     - The entrypoint for the container.
     - Files with some changes needed that will overwrite the existing ones in the container.